 Being connected in a relationship seems to be our primary need.
 Humans want to be emotionally bonded with the people that are closest to them.
 The need for connectedness is so strong that most of us will connect to others in the worst possible ways just to satisfy this need.
 So the paradoxical thing here is that even the so-called “toxic bonding” is better than none.
-That is, the actual connecting with the people we are intimate with goes through energy cords that link two persons together.
+That is, the actual connection with the people we are intimate with goes through energy cords that link two persons together.
 Although of energy origin, these cords resemble physical organs, and it is better to have an organ that is sick than to have no organ at all.
 That’s why some forms of popular psychotherapy that are directed merely towards “cutting the ties that bind” are not complete and cannot give us the desired results.
-Toxic bonds definitely need to be dissolved, but afterwards we have to re-create healthy connections, not only with abstractions such as the “higher self”, but also with the actual people with whom we were toxically bonded.
-The rule says – a healthy connection sets us free and disconnectedness bonds us.
+Toxic bonds definitely need to be dissolved, but afterward, we have to re-create healthy connections, not only with abstractions such as the “higher self”, but also with the actual people with whom we were toxically bonded.
+The rule says – a healthy connection sets us free, and disconnectedness bonds us.
 As I have already mentioned, through healthy connections with our family members and the other people we feel close to, we express the most important purpose of our existence, which is the actualization of the potential to create completely fulfilling relationships with other beings and the world around us.

-However, in the same way as conditional love doesn’t diminish our need for bonding, cutting off a part of our true self doesn't diminish our need for that part.
-The desire for the lost part is still there, but since it cannot be expressed directly, it finds other ways of expression and those ways can sometimes be pretty destructive.
+However, in the same way as conditional love doesn’t diminish our need for bonding, cutting off a part of our true self doesn’t diminish our need for that part.
+The desire for the lost part is still there, but since it cannot be expressed directly, it finds other ways of expression, and those ways can sometimes be pretty destructive.
 The actual dynamics of that might look like this: if we have learned that a part of ourselves is not desirable or acceptable, we may try to suppress it; this could work for some time, but slowly we become obsessed (consciously or unconsciously) with it and may try to satisfy our obsession by creating some vice; later on we become addicted to that vice.

-For example, in some families it is not acceptable to be a strong person and to defend your integrity by confronting others in ways that may include anger or healthy aggressiveness.
-Those are usually families of victims, who see healthy integrity as undesirable or even as tyranny.
-Our reaction to this could be to cut off our integrity, or to lose the part of ourselves that has the need to confront those who don’t respect our integrity.
-But by doing this our need for that particular part will not disappear; we are just not allowed to express it when appropriate.
+For example, in some families, it is not acceptable to be a strong person and to defend your integrity by confronting others in ways that may include anger or healthy aggressiveness.
+Those are usually families of victims who see healthy integrity as undesirable or even as tyranny.
+Our reaction to this could be to cut off our integrity or to lose the part of ourselves that has the need to confront those who don’t respect our integrity.
+But by doing this, our need for that particular part will not disappear; we are just not allowed to express it when appropriate.
 Therefore we may express it in some other situations, mostly when it is absolutely inappropriate.
 We may start drinking and become violent when drunk.
-We may occasionally engage ourselves in unnecessary fights with other people and justify it by saying that “it was their fault”.
+We may occasionally engage ourselves in unnecessary fights with other people and justify it by saying that “it was their fault.”
 Some people take drugs in order to establish contact with “forbidden” parts of themselves.
-Some become TV or movie addicts, emotionally identifying themselves with the roles actors play, having no idea that by doing this they are actually searching for the lost parts of their own souls.
+Some become TV or movie addicts, emotionally identifying themselves with the roles actors play, having no idea that by doing this, they are actually searching for the lost parts of their own souls.

 What happens when these people come for treatment?
-They usually decide to visit a therapist not because of “primary bonding problems”, but because of some other difficulties that they face, which are almost certainly going to be the consequences of primary bonding.
-For example, they might be unable to realize themselves professionally, so they may say that “something is blocking them” in finding an adequate job, but they don’t know what.
+They usually decide to visit a therapist not because of “primary bonding problems” but because of some other difficulties that they face, which are almost certainly going to be the consequences of primary bonding.
+For example, they might be unable to realize themselves professionally, so they may say that “something is blocking them” from finding an adequate job, but they don’t know what.
 Although their psychological profile may show a potential leader, the influence of an authoritarian parent may have completely confused them.
 All they know about the causes of that block are their feelings of uncertainty and insecurity that come from an unknown source.
-They may try to satisfy their professional needs by accepting jobs that push them into the second row, but they always lack something – the job may be paid well but they cannot be creative, or they can be creative but cannot get paid adequately.
+They may try to satisfy their professional needs by accepting jobs that push them into the second row, but they always lack something – the job may be paid well, but they cannot be creative, or they can be creative but cannot get paid adequately.
 Often they are neither paid well nor creative; they work for an authoritarian boss who misuses them in almost exactly the same way as their parent(s) did.
 So, what is this “something” that blocks these people?
-Is it their boss, destiny, bad karma?
+Is it their boss, destiny, or bad karma?
 No, it is precisely that: the toxic bond with their parent(s).

 © Tomislav Budak, April 2004.